 Finally, the statement that “correlation does not imply causation” is related to the post hoc fallacy.
 Showing causation requires additional research far beyond showing correlation.

 There is no credible evidence that a lower rate of abortion leads to a lower risk of breast cancer.
 And this type of correlation is not evidence of causation.
-A proper case control epidemiological study examines the possibility of confounding factors that may have been the actual impact on the breast cancer risk.
+A proper case-control epidemiological study examines the possibility of confounding factors that may have been an actual impact on breast cancer risk.
 Maybe smoking rates dropped.
 Or a change in diet.
 Or anything.

 Bad science relies on the post hoc fallacy.

-- I generally italicize latin words.
-However, according to both the Associate Press Stylebook and various scientific stylebooks, italicization of latin words has been deprecated, especially if they are used commonly.
-There are a few exceptions, like scientific words like in vivo, in vitro, or in situ because the two words together having meaning.
+- I generally italicize Latin words.
+However, according to both the Associated Press Stylebook and various scientific stylebooks, the italicization of Latin words has been deprecated, especially if they are used commonly.
+There are a few exceptions, like scientific words like in vivo, in vitro, or in situ because the two words together have meaning.
 We learn something new every day.